 Civil proceedings before the district court; information on the appellate instance

 You can appeal against the civil judgments of the district courts if the appeal sum of €600 is exceeded or if the district court has allowed the appeal in the judgment.
 The district court is responsible for the appeal procedure against civil judgments of the district court.
-In some special proceedings (in particular family cases), an appeal is allowed against final decisions of the local court instead of an appeal, for which the Higher Regional Court is responsible.
+In some special proceedings (in particular family cases), an appeal is allowed against final decisions of the district court instead of an appeal, for which the Higher Regional Court is responsible.

 The appeal proceedings are similar to the proceedings in the first instance.
 The court of appeal reviews the facts of the case once again in detail and comprehensively in terms of fact and law.
 In doing so, however, it must base its hearing and decision on the facts established by the court of first instance, unless specific indications give rise to doubts about the facts established by the court of first instance or new facts are established, the consideration of which, however, is only permissible in exceptional cases.